 (b) No person shall be arbitrarily or unreasonably deprived of his or her property, or of income from the property, nor shall private property be taken for public use without just compensation;

 (c) No person shall be arbitrarily or unreasonably deprived from freely buying, selling or exchanging property, or otherwise participating or creating a market for the property;

 (d) A person has the right to compete with others including the state, and no person shall be arbitrarily or unreasonably deprived from competition in the production, import, or export of goods, utilities, services, and information;

-(e) The state may democratically impose a reasonable limit on the net wealth or assets of a person, or the assets of a corporation, through progressive taxation as may be necessary to hold said measures to a strict upper limit; and
+(e) The state may democratically impose a reasonable limit on the net wealth or assets of a person, or the assets of a private corporation, through progressive taxation as may be necessary to hold said assets to a strict upper bound;

-(f) The state may democratically impose a reasonable limit on the share held by a corporation in a market trading in a good or service, with the intention to encourage competition and discourage the monopolization of the market.
+(f) The state may democratically impose a reasonable limit on the market share held by a private corporation in a market for the trading of a good or service, with the intention to encourage competition and discourage the monopolization of the market;

 Article 12.
 Labour, Rights to Work and Rest –